robin-raymond/zax.io/concurrency.md

 In the same manner `promise` functions can use the `deep` keyword to ensure any types that require deep copy to be passed to another thread, the `deep` keyword can be applied to `task` function arguments as well as to the entire `task` function.

-If the `deep` keyword is placed on a function's argument then that argument will cause a deep copy to occur prior to the data being received by a scheduled `task`.
-If the `deep` keyword is placed on an entire function, then any input or returned arguments that support `deep` copy will automatically cause a `deep` copy to be performed prior to the data being sent to or from the function.
+If the `deep` keyword is placed on a function's argument then that argument will cause a deep copy to occur prior for the data being received by a scheduled `task`.
+If the `deep` keyword is placed on an entire function, then any input or returned arguments that support `deep` copy will automatically cause a `deep` copy to be performed prior to the data being sent to or from a function.

 ````zax
 // only the `input` argument will utilize the `deep` copy mechanism